andrewheiss/evalsp21.classes.andrewheiss.com/content/assignment/04-eval-threats.markdown

 ## Assessing validity

 Your textbook [*Impact Evaluation in Practice*](https://openknowledge.worldbank.org/handle/10986/25030) is full of short examples of real-world evaluations, experiments, and studies.
-For this assignment, you will assess the (1) internal validity, (2) external validity, and (3) construct validity for four of the examples from the book.
+For this assignment, you will assess the (1) internal validity, (2) external validity, and (3) construct validity for two of the examples from the book.
 If the summary in the book isn’t sufficient, you can skim through the original study for more details.
+The original studies can be found in the Content section of iCollege.

-You will assess these four studies:
+You will assess **two (2)** of these four studies.
+Pick whichever two seem the most interesting to you:

 1.  **The effect of conditional cash transfers on education in Mexico** (Box 4.2, p.
 70)
     -   Original study: T. Paul Schultz, “School Subsidies for the Poor: Evaluating the Mexican Progresa Poverty Program,” *Journal of Development Economics* 74, no. 1 (June 2004): 199–250, doi:[10.1016/j.jdeveco.2003.12.009](https://doi.org/10.1016/j.jdeveco.2003.12.009).